How to Discern Angels of Divine Protection: God’s Protection Part 1

 Psalm 27:2-3 When the wicked advance against me to devour me, it is my enemies and my foes who will stumble and fall.
 Though an army besiege me, my heart will not fear; though war break out against me, even then I will be confident.

 I could now relate to David’s words.
-I felt in my heart that the Lord had answered the prayers of those who prayed for us, and we were surrounded by angels.
-I felt peace and confidence, awareness of the Lord’s presence surrounding us.
-Now, the attention is off of us, and I believe that those who wanted to harm us have become afraid of us.
-There is still a lot of crime and violence around us, but I believe that the Lord has delivered us from the situation we were in.
+I felt in my heart that the Lord had answered the prayers of those who prayed for us and we were surrounded by angels.
+I felt peace and confidence, aware of God’s presence surrounding us.
+Now, the attention is off of us and I believe that those who want to harm us have become afraid of us.
+There is still a lot of crime and violence around us, but the Lord has delivered us from the situation we were in.

 Not long after this, I went to a prayer meeting on Monday night.
-One of the ladies there said that she saw a bright light around my daughter Rebekah and I. She saw that I was protecting Rebekah.
-And she didn’t know of the threat we had received.
+One of the ladies there said that she saw a bright light around my daughter Rebekah and me.
+She saw that I was protecting Rebekah.
+She didn’t know of the threat we had received.
 Although I did not see the same thing with my physical eyes, I was aware of it as well.
 The Lord had sent his angel to protect us.

 This post has already gotten long enough, so more next week!
 Meanwhile, be encouraged by the promises of scripture in Psalm 91.